A-4730

 Enforcement Authority

-Enforced by the New Jersey Attorney General under the Consumer Fraud Act (P.L.1960, c.39; C.56:8-1 et seq.).
-Enforcement is agency-initiated; the Attorney General may issue cease and desist orders and bring enforcement actions.
-The Consumer Fraud Act also provides a private right of action for persons who suffer ascertainable loss as a result of a violation.
+Enforcement by the New Jersey Attorney General under the Consumer Fraud Act (P.L.1960, c.39; C.56:8-1 et seq.).
+Enforcement is agency-initiated; the Attorney General may issue cease and desist orders and pursue civil penalties.
+The Consumer Fraud Act also provides a private right of action for persons who suffer an ascertainable loss as a result of a violation.
+No cure period is specified.

 Penalties